 Neither The College of New Jersey nor the Department of Residential Education & Housing can be held responsible for a student’s personal property.
 We strongly recommended that students take their personal property home during any period where the residence halls are closed.
 During the academic year, students should never leave books, clothing, backpacks, purses or other property unattended in common areas and should lock their doors at all times.
 Report suspected theft of property to the Campus Police.

 Because The College of New Jersey does not provide personal property insurance, we recommend that students determine if they are covered under their parent’s renter’s/homeowner’s insurance policy or obtain a separate personal property insurance policy to protect their personal property such as portable music devices, speakers, cameras, laptops, tablets, books and furniture.

 CSI Insurance Agency, Inc

 National Student Services, Inc.

-Please note: The College of New Jersey does not endorse either company and is listing for information purposes only.
+Please note: The College of New Jersey does not endorse any company and is listing for information purposes only.
 The right decision to purchase or not is solely the responsibility of the student and his/her family.